leverh/react-bookhub-app/README.md

 - **Procedure:**
   - Navigate to a section of the application that has multiple pages or uses infinite scrolling.
   - Scroll through the items and observe the loading of additional content.
-  - If pagination is used, click through different page numbers.
 - **Results:**
   -  New content loaded seamlessly as the user scrolled down.
-  -  Pagination worked correctly, displaying a different set of items for each page.
 ### 16. **Form Validations**:
 - **Procedure**:
   - Go to any form within the application.